plsql-activity-groupwork/activity-trigger-and-security/README.md

 bulk_load_patients: Used the FORALL statement to insert all records from the input collection (p_patients_list) into the PATIENTS table with a single context switch, ensuring optimal performance.
 admit_patient: Updated the admitted_status for a single patient.
 count_admitted: A function to return the total number of admitted patients.
-show_all_patients: A function that returns a SYS_REFCURSOR, allowing the calling application to fetch and display the full patient list efficiently.
+show_all_patients: A function that returns a SYS_REFCURSOR, allowing the calling application to fetch and display the full patient list efficiently
 <img width="918" height="831" alt="question4_b3" src="https://github.com/user-attachments/assets/6be59122-d60b-4a08-bbf1-8e2c031fa1e1" />
 <img width="1035" height="885" alt="question4_b1" src="https://github.com/user-attachments/assets/af5b64a8-65cc-4c11-95c6-21db7bf3c898" />
 <img width="983" height="915" alt="question4_b2" src="https://github.com/user-attachments/assets/f5eb54fe-fe8a-4205-b329-f99ba915d49a" />